Ladder99/ladder99/docs/page/running-ladder99.md

 Recreating adapter   ... done
 ```

-Ladder99 is made up of a set of services - this shows the status of each of them.
+Ladder99 is made up of a set of services - this shows the status of each.
 If you have any trouble, check the [Troubleshooting](troubleshooting.md) page.

 Next let's look at the dashboard!